Population and Migration

 Population

-The world is facing many complex population and migration dynamics over the next 50 years.
-The current world population is estimated to be growing by 1.2% annually, reaching over nine billion by 2050, according to the United Nations.
+The world faces many complex population and migration dynamics over the next 50 years.
+The world population is estimated to grow by 1.2% annually, reaching over nine billion by 2050, according to the United Nations.
 The planet will soon experience the largest generation of youth in human history.
 Yet in some parts of the world, population growth rates are declining, with some countries experiencing negative growth rates.Zero population growth is not good for us.
-Many societies are ageing, and in some nations the increasing proportion of elderly in the population is placing pressure on existing public sector pension systems and social welfare programs.
+Many societies are ageing, and in some nations, the increasing proportion of elderly in the population is placing pressure on existing public sector pension systems and social welfare programs.
 These dynamics pose challenges for governments.
-International migration may help to mitigate the effects of population aging in some countries, but cannot completely compensate for it.
+International migration may help to mitigate the effects of population ageing in some countries but cannot completely compensate for it.

 We should not endorse population “stabilization” or “control.”
 The “ideal” family size should be determined by the desires of couples, not governments.
-All decisions on the number, spacing, and timing of children should be made without coercion.
+All decisions on children’s number, spacing, and timing should be made without coercion.

 Migration